attiot/starterkit-tutorials/tutorials/cellular-iot-button.md

 The output nodes correspond with whatever input method was used.
 For every request, a response must be issued back to the device so it knows the request was completed and successful in sending data.

-**ARM mbed C code**
+#### ARM mbed C code

-<br/>The main components of this code are: 1. using interrupts to run code when the buttons are pressed and 2. send the data to Flow, both in main.cpp.
+The main components of this code are:

+1. using interrupts to run code when the buttons are pressed, and
+2. send the data to Flow, both in main.cpp.

 It uses the base code written by Avnet for the [Avnet_ATT_Cellular_IOT Quick Start program](https://developer.mbed.org/users/JMF/code/Avnet_ATT_Cellular_IOT/), which in turn is taking care of the AT commands sent to the modem for you.

 ```
 // interrupts for buttons